llambiel/letsecureme/post.md

 ## Security headers hardening

 Now, what about the content / behaviour of our website?
-[Scott Helme](https://securityheaders.io/about/) did create a great HTTP response headers [analyser](https://securityheaders.io/).
+[Scott Helme](https://securityheaders.io/about/) did create a great HTTP response headers [analyser](https://securityheaders.io/) to asses the security grade of our content based on headers.

-Let's get a step further and try to get a good grade on this analyser as well.
-Let's try on our current setup and see that the result is... not so good:
+If you test your current setup (ensure to test using HTTPS!) the result is, well... not so good:

 ![alt text](static/images/securityheaders1.png "securityheaders.io first check")

-_N.B ensure to test using HTTPS._

-Again let's tune a bit our configuration by adding a few HTTP headers:
+Again let's tune a bit our Nginx configuration by adding a few HTTP headers:

     add_header X-Content-Type-Options "nosniff" always;